Vintage Guitars

 Miami, Florida, 331**, UNITED STATES OF AMERICA

 7 % sales tax will be added to all items shipped inside the state of Florida.
 I will ship most of my items to many countries other than USA, but I ask that all buyers contact me before making a purchase.
-Foreign buyers are ... more
+Foreign buyers are responsible for all of their taxes and customs duties.
+I will NOT declare lower values or declare items as gifts under any circumstance.... more

 eBay logo